openintegrationhub/jdbc-component/README.md

 - ``Oracle`` - compatible with Oracle Database 8.1.7 - 12.1.0.2
 - ``MSSQL`` - compatible with Microsoft SQL Server 2008 R2 and higher
 3. The current implementation of the action ``Upsert By Primary Key`` doesn't mark non-nullable fields as required fields at a dynamic metadata.
 In case of updating such fields with an empty value you will get SQL Exception ``Cannot insert the value NULL into...``.
 You should manually fill in all non-nullable fields with previous data, if you want to update part of columns in a row, even if data in that fields doesn't change.
-4. The current implementation of the action ``Execute stored procedure`` doesn't support ResultSet response type parameters for stored procedure output.
+4. The current implementation of the action ``Execute stored procedure`` doesn't support ResultSet MSSQL output.
+5. The current implementation of the action ``Execute stored procedure`` doesn't support any array types parameters.
+6. The current implementation of the action ``Execute stored procedure`` doesn't support MySQL schemas dropdown list.
+(MySQL does not have schemas by definition)

 ## License
 Apache-2.0 © [elastic.io GmbH](https://www.elastic.io "elastic.io GmbH")